syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Animation speed

-When the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) value changes by using the up and down buttons, the textbox animates the transition from the current value to the new value.
+When a value change in the UpDown control by using the repeated buttons, the transition from the current value to the new value is animated in UpDown control.

-You can show the animation when the value is increase or decrease in UpDown control using [AnimationSpeed](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AnimationSpeed.html) property.
+The changing value in updown control can be controlled by using [AnimationSpeed](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AnimationSpeed.html) property.

 {% tabs %}